 Yes, yes, thousand times yes.
 Jane had it right to say yes to Mr. Bingly.
 Only in this case, I’m saying yes to Miss Stewart.
 Her wine club is delightful and fun.
 Had I ever heard of these wines?
 No. Could I find the cellars online?
 Also, no.

-So I’m not entirely sure if that means they’re carefully selected from small artisan wineries around the world or if they’re all made specifically for Martha Stewart and her wine club.
+So I’m not entirely sure if that means they’re carefully selected from small artisan wineries or award winning winery locations around the world or if they’re all made specifically for Martha Stewart and her wine club.
 Honestly, I don’t really care either way.

-Better oenophiles than me may be up in arms about how these wines are all manufactured by the same small, core group of vintners and then the labels are slapped on in an attempt to make them look different, but Martha does such a great job at execution, I hardly gave it a second thought.
+Better oenophiles (a pretentious wine lover or “Master Sommelier”) than me may be up in arms about how these wines are all manufactured by the same small, core group of vintners and then the labels are slapped on in an attempt to make them look different (private label wine), but Martha does such a great job at execution, I hardly gave it a second thought.

-If you’re looking for a fantastic entry point into the world of wine subscriptions, this is by far the best option I’ve found because it’s easy, affordable, and so much fun.
+If you’re looking for a fantastic entry point into the world of wine subscriptions and monthly wine club options, Martha Stewart Wine Co is by far the best option I’ve found because it’s easy, affordable, and so much fun.
 Free shipping, fast delivery, and all of those special touches made it a wonderful experience for me.